 3. Use Low-Code/No-Code Integrations

-Where you already leverage the power of APIs, it’s better to integrate platforms supporting no-code/low-code development.
-The integration allows companies to adapt to their client’s requirements without requiring specialized or additional applications to optimize workflows.
+The FSM sector is adopting the practice of integrating low-code/no-code platforms.
+This trend will allow companies to adapt to their client’s requirements without requiring specialized or additional applications to optimize workflows.

-A low-code/no-code platform like Dista will eliminate the need to write extensive code or create a new resource from scratch to enable service management.
-The platform allows companies to customize existing business tools and modify the field service process without the assistance of a specialized team or IT infrastructure.
-Further, Dista harnesses the power of location intelligence to better visualize, strategize, and operationalize services dynamically.
+Platforms like Dista Service eliminate the need to write extensive code or create a new resource from scratch to enable field service management.
+They allow companies to customize existing business tools and modify the field service process without the assistance of a specialized team or IT infrastructure.

 4. Blended Workforce Adoption

 There is a significant shift in mindset for organizations to meet customer demand for specialized services.
 However, there is also an inherent risk of high employee attrition that the organization should manage regularly.
-Therefore, businesses require a coherent mix of full-time employees, freelancers, and remote workers, and service automation is necessary to meet this demand.
+Therefore, businesses require a sensible mix of full-time employees, as well as gig and remote workers —field service automation is necessary to meet this demand.

-Businesses mainly leverage this approach as it helps them respond to changes in seasonal demand and fill coverage gaps.
-A cohesive blended workforce lowers the risk of labor shortages and ensures the technical skill and expertise to expedite growing customer demands in today’s economy.
+Businesses leverage this approach as it helps them respond to changes in seasonal demand and fill coverage gaps.
+A blended workforce lowers the risk of labor shortages and ensures the technical skill and expertise to expedite growing customer demand.

 5. Prioritize Predictive Maintenance

-Using AI and ML technologies, it’s possible to predict problems that might arise in the future.
-Actively monitoring sensor data for the provided service allows organizations to be prepared with field service solutions.
+Using AI and ML, enterprises can employ predictive maintenance for FSM.
+Using data from sensors and monitoring systems to anticipate potential equipment failures before they occur, it’s possible to predict problems that might arise in the future.
+Actively monitoring this data for the provided service allows organizations to reduce downtime, save costs, and increase the lifespan of an asset.

-Today, organizations use predictive maintenance to prevent device failure, mitigate breakdowns, forecast customer requirements, and extend product or service lifecycle.
-It’s an emerging trend to help organizations optimize field service practices.
+Organizations use predictive maintenance to prevent device failure, mitigate breakdowns, forecast customer requirements, and extend product or service lifecycle.
+It’s an emerging trend that will help organizations optimize field service practices.

 6. Enable Self Service Portals